RonaldKfouri/Measurement-Protection-to-Prevent-Cyber-Physical-Attacks-against-Power-System-State-Estimation/Code Breakdown and Instructions.md

 ![14-Bus Sytem](IEEE14BusProtected.jpg)

+We note that problem is overdetermined (because the grid is fully observable), thus there is not a unique solution; there are multiple optimal solutions especially for the simple base scenario.

 ## Other Scenarios
 ### Scenario II: Partial Grid Protection:
 We assume that we have a partial grid to be protected, which, conversely, translates to having a limited protection budget.